-I am regularly interviewed as a YouTube and social media expert by journalists and have featured in Wired, The Guardian, The Washington Post, The Telegraph, Vice, GQ, The Sun, Esquire, FFWD Medium, ITV News and TenEighty Magazine.
+I am regularly interviewed as a social media, Internet and influencer culture expert by journalists and have featured in Wired, The Guardian, The Washington Post, The Telegraph, BBC 5 Live radio, Vice, GQ, Rolling Stone UK, The Sun, Esquire, FFWD Medium, Time, ITV News, Business Insider, Brand Eins, CNET, OneZero and TenEighty Magazine.
 If you’re a journalist looking for a quote, then please get in touch.

 ‘Why YouTubers are feeling the burn’ Chris Stokel-Walker, The Guardian (12th August 2018)